apache/flink/docs/ops/memory/mem_migration.md

 This section describes the changes of the default `flink-conf.yaml` shipped with Flink.

-The total memory for task executors (`taskmanager.heap.size`) is replaced by [`taskmanager.memory.process.size`](../config.html#taskmanager-memory-process-size) in the default `flink-conf.yaml`.
-The value is also increased from 1024Mb to 1728Mb.
+The total memory for TaskManagers (`taskmanager.heap.size`) is replaced by [`taskmanager.memory.process.size`](../config.html#taskmanager-memory-process-size) in the default `flink-conf.yaml`.
+The value increased from 1024Mb to 1728Mb.

-The total memory for job managers (`jobmanager.heap.size`) is replaced by [`jobmanager.memory.process.size`](../config.html#jobmanager-memory-process-size) in the default `flink-conf.yaml`.
-The value is also increased from 1024Mb to 1600Mb.
+The total memory for Masters (`jobmanager.heap.size`) is replaced by [`jobmanager.memory.process.size`](../config.html#jobmanager-memory-process-size) in the default `flink-conf.yaml`.
+The value increased from 1024Mb to 1600Mb.

 See also [how to configure total memory now](mem_setup.html#configure-total-memory).

 <div class="alert alert-warning">
-  <strong>Warning:</strong> If you use the new default `flink-conf.yaml` it can result in different sizes of
-  the memory components and can lead to performance changes.
+  <strong>Warning:</strong> If you use the new default `flink-conf.yaml` it can result in different sizes of memory components and can lead to performance changes.
 </div>